Mike Huckabee’s old-school Christian Zionism is bad news for anyone who wants Middle East peace

 The practical consequences of the Christian Zionist perception that Palestinians have given rise to a great spiritual evil are clearly visible in the West Bank.

-Christian Zionists are leading donors to the settler movement, and have consistently propped up American political support for Israel’s far-right.
+Christian Zionists are leading donors to the settler movement, and have consistently propped up American political support for Israel’s far right.
 For them, the violence these actions have helped perpetuate is not a matter of personal consequence: Christian Zionists believe it is not their agency taking such action, but rather the hand of God guiding them.

 Huckabee has proudly contributed to these endeavors.
 His support for settlement activity is well documented, as is his cartographic anxiety with the term “West Bank.”

 “I never use the term West Bank,” he told the International Fellowship of Christians and Jews.
-“I find it offensive, we are talking about Judea and Samaria… we need to use the biblical language.”
+“I find it offensive.
+We are talking about Judea and Samaria … We need to use the biblical language.”
 Previously he had said that he doesn’t see the West Bank “as occupied, that makes it appear as if someone is illegally taking land.”

 A taste for Messianic Judaism

-On a 2010 trip to Israel, Huckabee said “I think what I should do is convert” noting that his kippah “covers my bald spot completely.”
-He continued with cringy enthusiasm, “I worship a Jew!… I have a lot of Jewish friends, and they’re kind of, like, ‘You evangelicals love Israel more than we do.’
+On a 2010 trip to Israel, Huckabee said, “I think what I should do is convert,” noting that his kippah “covers my bald spot completely.”
+He continued with cringy enthusiasm, “I worship a Jew! … I have a lot of Jewish friends, and they’re kind of, like, ‘You evangelicals love Israel more than we do.’
 I’m like, ‘Do you not get it?
 If there weren’t a Jewish faith, there wouldn’t be a Christian faith!’”

 Here he is both positioning Christians and Christianity as not post-Jew but part-Jew.
-The scholar Brian Klug puts this well: “Thinking that Jews are really ‘Jews’ is precisely the core of antisemitism.For Huckabee, the Jew is only a Jew in so far as they conform to his expectations.
-Jews and Israel, as O’Donnell writes, are “overdetermined, coming to operate as fetish objects.”
+The scholar Brian Klug puts this well: “Thinking that Jews are really ‘Jews’ is precisely the core of antisemitism.
+For Huckabee, the Jew is only a Jew insofar as they conform to his expectations.
+Jews and Israel, as the scholar S. Jonathon O’Donnell writes, are “overdetermined, coming to operate as fetish objects.”

 Huckabee’s Trump

 In a 2016 Q&A event in New York organized by Ben Carson, influential evangelical pastors were invited to question Trump about his Christian ethic, and specifically his support of Israel.
-Huckabee, as the moderator, warned those pastors — James Dobson, Franklin Graham, and Jerry Falwell Jr. — that Trump was “off the hook for deep theological questions.”
+Huckabee, as the moderator, warned those pastors — James Dobson, Franklin Graham and Jerry Falwell Jr. — that Trump was “off the hook for deep theological questions.”
 But when asked of his support for Israel, Trump simply responded, “I’m 100% for Israel.”

 After the event, Huckabee told the audience that the interview was “the seminal event and turning point” for Trump’s presidency.

 Trump’s ties to Huckabee have only strengthened since.
-In late 2023, Huckabee noted, “I think the best thing you can say about Trump is that he’s the guy that moved the Embassy, who recognized the Golan Heights, who recognized Jerusalem as the eternal capital, and got the Abraham Accords signed.
+In late 2023, Huckabee noted, “I think the best thing you can say about Trump is that he’s the guy that moved the embassy, who recognized the Golan Heights, who recognized Jerusalem as the eternal capital, and got the Abraham Accords signed.
 I don’t know what else he could do to show his absolute support for Israel.”

-Abortion, religious liberty, and school segregation were the initial rallying cries for the political awakening of the Christian Right in the 1970s.
+Abortion, religious liberty and school segregation were the initial rallying cries for the political awakening of the Christian right in the 1970s.
 But it is the fatalistic future history evangelicals imagine for Israel that has helped give rise to opportunists like Trump, who hope to pander to the evangelical base.
 As ambassador to Israel, Huckabee will only advance that cause.

 Trump has invited into the White House a man who, following Reagan’s words, believes “politics and morality are inseparable.
 And as morality’s foundation is religion,” said “we shouldn’t force a separation between politics and religion.”

 For Huckabee, what happens next in the Middle East will not be about politics.
-It will be about a violent vision of religion, one in which violence, war and dismal fates for Palestinians and Jews alike are preordained by God.
+It will be about a violent vision of religion, one in which conflict, war and dismal fates for Palestinians and Jews alike are preordained by God.

-A message from our CEO & publisher Rachel Fishman Feddersen
+A message from our Publisher & CEO Rachel Fishman Feddersen

 I hope you appreciated this article.
 Before you go, I’d like to ask you to please support the Forward’s award-winning, nonprofit journalism during this critical time.